 Posted on Wednesday 28 February 2018

-The negative impacts of bad credit are extremely well-documented.
+The adverse impacts of bad credit are extremely well-documented.
 The Balance strongly affirms that bad credit is generated by bankruptcies, property repossessions, late payments, and other poor financial decisions.
 Individuals who suffer from bad credit are furthermore likely to be charged higher interest rates and higher security deposits.

 The consequences of living above one's means come in the form of paying interest, having property repossessed, and, of course, maintaining a low credit score.
 To avoid this unfortunately common mistake, people must remember to live within their means.
 Just about everyone wants to have a fancy house and trendy car, but not everyone can afford these luxuries at the desired time.

 In certain cases, interest charges have been known to outweigh original charges.
 Interest should be avoided at all costs.
-It can take decades to completely pay off and moreover serve as metaphorical dead weight for anyone who is striving to improve their credit score.
+It can take decades to completely pay off your debt, making it extremely challenging to have a good credit score.
 Some of the best ways people can keep track of the amounts owed to credit card lenders are by keeping track of payments and even calling the credit card company to find out how much more money needs to be put on the card to avoid incurring interest.

-A secured credit card is very much like a regular credit card, however, there are some differences.
-For starters, secured credit cards generally require customers to make deposits which amount to half or all of their credit limit.
+A secured credit card is very much like a regular credit card.
+However, there are some differences.
+For starters, secured credit cards generally require customers to make deposits that amount to half or all of their credit limit.
 For instance, individuals who want a secured credit card with a limit of $1,000 will be mandated to make a $500 or $1,000 deposit before the card can be used.

-Transforming bad credit into good credit is a step-by-step process which requires time, discipline, and patience.
+Transforming bad credit into good credit is a step-by-step process that requires time, discipline, and patience.
 It may not occur in one day, but people who adhere to the aforementioned suggestions will inevitably see their credit scores improve with time.